ericsatnik/creae-react-app-express/documentation/build-this-template-from-scratch.md

 [View README.md](../README.md)

-This template was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Express](https://github.com/expressjs/express)
+This template was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app) and [Express](https://github.com/expressjs/express)

 # Build this template from scratch